juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 7 - Warp the detected lane boundaries back onto the original image

 Once I had a good measurement of the line positions in warped space, it was time to project the measurement back down onto the road.
-Using the arrays called ploty, left_fitx and right_fitx obtained after fitting the lines with a polynomial of the binary image, I projected those lines onto the undistorted image:
+Using the arrays called ploty, left_fitx and right_fitx obtained after fitting the lines with a polynomial of the binary image, I projected those lines onto the undistorted image.

 ![alt text][image7]